DrCVKIQAC/NIRF_Chatbot/README.md

 | CORS error in browser console | Re-deploy worker.js — it has the CORS headers built in |

 ---
+**Repository Note**
+Developed and maintained by Dr. C. V. Krishnaveni for academic and IQAC automation purposes.
+This repository may be migrated to the author’s personal GitHub account for continuity and long-term maintenance.

 ## Support